openebs/openebs/adopters/codewave/README.md

 Jiva.
 We are planning tests on cStor and might switch to it.

 ### Number of Applications:
-varies between 20 and 50
+Ranges from 20 to 50.

 ### Names of the Stateful Applications:
 The tools we are using or were using with OpenEBS: Bitwarden, Bookstack, Allegros Ralph, LimeSurvey, Grafana, Hackmd/Codimd, MinIO, Nextcloud, Percona XtraDB Cluster Operator, Nextcloud, SonarQube, Sentry, JupyterHub.